revdotcom/revspeech-api-docs/README.md

-# revspeech-api-docs
+# rev.ai-docs
-Repo for read the docs source for RevSpeech API docs
+Repo for read the docs source for Rev.ai docs